somtooo/Programming-Design-Paradigm/ImageModel/res/ReadMe.md

 The assumptions made during the implementation of this project are as follows:
 - Some images cant be pixelated.
 - I use two symbols to represent a floss color in pattern generation, e.g ab - DMC123
+- The image is pixelated before generating a pattern by the program, and the user doesn't need to pixelate before an appropriate pattern is generated.
+So if the user pixelates it will be pixelated again.
+- Filter operations blur and filter can be applied more than once hence the minimum input to any filter operation is one.